SurajFc/medplum-appointment-scheduling/CONTRIBUTING.md

-# Contributing to Altura EHR Demo
+# Contributing to Wellpro EHR Demo

-Thank you for your interest in contributing to the Altura EHR Demo project!
+Thank you for your interest in contributing to the Wellpro EHR Demo project!

 ## 🚨 Important Notice